 As premature babies develop through childhood and adulthood, it becomes harder to know which of their traits and characteristics are a result of premature birth rather than other factors.

-As well as looking at how your baby is developing, the healthcare team will regularly check his weight, head circumference and height (also known as length) to make sure he is growing as expected.
+As well as looking at how your baby is developing, the healthcare team will regularly check their weight, head circumference and height (also known as length) to make sure they is growing as expected.

 Understanding your baby's growth chart